Logan-Alvarez/Giphy-App/README.md

 something with the data.
 In my example, I set up the .map to create a Result component for each Gif.
 Doing that alone doesn't get a displayed list of Gifs.
 I need to pass down a single Gif as a prop to the Result component and create the HTML structure do display the data.

 RESULT FILE: In the Result file is where the magic happens.
-This file is solely for a single Gif.
+This file is solely for creating the layout of a single Gif.
 Here we can use our interface that we created to dip into the data and pull what we need.
-We use JSX to dispaly the data wrapped in HTML tags.
-Once the data is placed in the tags I used CSS to manipulate the tags like a normal HTML file.
+We use JSX to dispaly the data wrapped in HTML tags like how you would normally fill HTML tags.
+Once the data is placed in the tags I used CSS to add styles like normal.